jpfrdev/folder_sync/README.md

-# Veeam Test Task
+# Folder Sync Program
-This project includes my solution to the proposed Veeam Test Task that was sent to me via email.
 The project consists of a program, written in Python, that synchronizes two folders: **source** and **replica**.
 The program should maintain a full and identical copy of the source folder at the replica folder.
 To accomplish this, the following criteria should be considered:

 1. The content of the replica folder should be modified to match exactly the content of the source folder.
 2. The synchronization should be performed periodically.